Are You Eligible For an Expunction? Texas Eligibility Rules and Law

 So, if you were convicted of UCW just because you intentionally, knowingly, or recklessly carried a handgun without a permit, you should be able to get an expunction.

-This type of expunction does not require an expiration of the limitations period, and it applies even to offenses without a limitations period (such as murder).
-However, this type of expunction is known as a “limited expunction” because the applicable law enforcement and prosecutorial agencies may retain copies of records related to the arrest.4 You are eligible for this type of expunction if:
+This type of expunction does not require the expiration of the limitations period, and it applies even to offenses without a limitations period (such as murder).
+However, this type of expunction is known as a “limited expunction” because the expunction statute allows law enforcement and prosecutorial agencies to retain copies of records related to the arrest.[7]

-• 1) you have been released, AND
+• (1) you have been arrested and released, AND

-• 2) the charge, if any, has not resulted in a final conviction and is no longer pending AND
+• (2) the charge, if any, has not resulted in a final conviction and is no longer pending AND

-• 3) there was no court-ordered community supervision, unless the offense is a Class C misdemeanor AND
+• (3) there was no court-ordered community supervision, unless the offense is a Class C misdemeanor AND

-• 5) the applicable time period, as described below, has elapsed.
+• (5) the applicable time period, as described below, has elapsed.

 • 180 days from the date of arrest if the arrest for which the expunction was sought was for an offense punishable as a Class C misdemeanor and if there was no felony charge arising out of the same transaction for which the individual was arrested